liulhdarks/darks-logs/README.md

   static Logger log = Logger.getLogger("darks.logs.test.TestLogger");
   static Logger log = Logger.getLogger("TestLogger");
 </pre>
-After define Logger variable, you can call info, debug, warn, error and so on to output message for specify level.
+After define Logger variable, you can call info, debug, warn, error and so on to output message for specify level.<br/>
 Example:
 <pre>
   log.debug("This is the darks logs hello world.");